azrulzulhilmi/MyPowerBI_Dashboard/README.md

 ![Reinstatement Policy Holders Dashboard](Reinstatement_Policy_Holders_Dashboard.png)

 #### What It's About
-This dashboard is a **Lapse Intelligence tool for Tokio Marine Insurance Group**, designed to monitor and analyze insurance policy lapses.
+This dashboard is a **Lapse Intelligence tool for Insurance Group**, designed to monitor and analyze insurance policy lapses.
 It provides executives with key performance indicators on lapse premiums, trends over time, and state-level performance — enabling targeted retention strategies.

 #### Key Metrics & Visuals
 | Component | Description |